Getting a Laminectomy: Before, During, and After

 - You should start light walking for exercise and physical therapy exercises as soon as your doctor says you're ready.
 This will speed your recovery.

 How will you know the results of your laminectomy?
 The majority of people who undergo laminectomy do experience a reduction in their back pain symptoms.
-You may not know if the surgery reduced your back pain until six weeks or more after the laminectomy.
+You may not know if the surgery reduced your back pain until about six weeks or more after the laminectomy.